 When use of the self-contained water system is desired, turn the Water Pump switch on.
-The "Pump On" light will illuminate when the pump switch is on and the system is operable.
 Water will be available as soon as a faucet is opened.

 Refer to the Water Pump information elsewhere in this section for additional information on the water pump and initial startup.